 Idiosyncratic – but compelling!

-Taken as a whole, this set is superbly recorded and spectacularly played.
-Années de Pèlerinage is the highlight in both aspects: the sound has amazing depth and clarity for recording made in the early 1960s (and for EMI at that!) and Ciccolini's devil-may-care virtuosity is just about irresistible.
-I have yet to hear more powerful and more profound renditions of Chapelle de Guillaume Tell and Orage – even Bolet and Berman couldn't match Ciccolini's grandeur here.
-The two Legendes come pretty close to that level and so do many of the operatic transcriptions, most notably the famous Waltz from Gounod's Faust, the heart-rending Liebestod from Wagner's Tristan und Isolde and especially Liszt's amazing paraphrases of themes from Verdi's Aida and Il Trovatore.
-These are almost literally hair-raising recordings.
-But very musical too.
+On the whole, the set is spectacularly played and superbly recorded.
+Années de pèlerinage is the standout in both respects: the sound has amazing depth and clarity for recording made in the early 1960s (and for EMI at that!) and Ciccolini's devil-may-care virtuosity is just about irresistible.
+I have yet to hear more powerful yet more profound renditions of ''Chapelle de Guillaume'' Tell and ''Orage'' – even Bolet and Berman couldn't match Ciccolini's grandeur here.
+He seems equally at home in the much bleaker world of the ''third year''.
+He is equally peerless in the bunch of operatic paraphrases, recorded in splendid digital sound, on the last disc.
+Gounod's Waltz is dazzling and Wagner's Liebestod is heart-rending, but Ciccolini saves his best for the amazing transformation of famous ensembles from Verdi's Aida, Rigoletto and Il Trovatore.
+These are literally hair-raising performances; but very musical, too.